Patient Blog

 Pregnancy ultrasounds require some preparation.
 You can make sure you’re ready for your early pregnancy transvaginal ultrasound by:

-What can you see on an ultrasound at 7 weeks pregnant?
+What can you see on an ultrasound at 7 weeks?

 Your 7 weeks ultrasound will give your practitioner a lot of information about how your embryo is developing and how your body is adjusting to pregnancy.
 At this stage, the embryo is roughly one third of an inch (10 mm) long.
-During your ultrasound, you’ll be able to see the following:
+During your ultrasound, you’ll be able to see:

 • Gestational sac: Appearing as a dark circle surrounding the embryo, the gestational sac contains fluid and is first visible between 4.5 and 5 weeks.